 Influenza Vaccine for 50-64 year olds

-Further to the recent Government announcement, patients in this age group are now invited to book an appointment at the practice.
+Further to the recent Government announcement, patients in this age group will again be eligible to receive the flu vaccination this year.

 Thank you for your continued patience and understanding in these challenging times.